-'Giulio Cesare Procaccini's earliest known drawing and his contacts with Aurelio Luini' (article accepted by a peer reviewed journal - forthcoming 2017).
+'Giulio Cesare Procaccini's earliest known drawing and his contacts with Aurelio Luini' (article accepted by the Burlington Magazine - forthcoming).

-'Aurelio Luini & Titian' (article accepted by a peer reviewed journal - forthcoming December 2016).
+'Aurelio Luini & Titian' (article accepted by Artibus et Historian - in print and forthcoming December 2016).

 L. Tantardini (ed.), Ralph Erskine and the invention of Clare Hall (Cambridge, Clare Hall, 2016).